by Host Autopsy Editorial

 Core Web Vitals in 2026

-Google's Core Web Vitals are the metrics that matter:
+Google's Core Web Vitals are the three metrics that matter most for both SEO and user experience:

 LCP (Largest Contentful Paint)

-How long until the biggest visible element loads.
+How long until the biggest visible element (usually a hero image or headline) loads.

 • Good: Under 2.5 seconds